Creating a Website Planning Template: 5 Fantastic Expert Tips

 Or it could be something totally different!

-Then you can start to put together what you want people to do on your website – what is your website mission?
-To figure out your website mission think about the process in how people buy from you currently.
-Do they book a call, do they just buy from your shop, do you need to nurture them on your mailing list first?
+Then you can start to put together what you want people to do on your website – what is your website’s mission?
+To figure out your website’s mission, think about the process of how people buy from you currently.
+Do they book a call, do they just buy from your shop, or do you need to nurture them on your mailing list first?

 Step 3: The customer journey

-So once you are clear about your business, why you need a website and what your website mission is then you want people to achieve that when they land on your website.
+So once you are clear about your business, why you need a website, and what your website’s mission is, then you want people to achieve that when they land on your website.

-This is the journey you take your visitors through from the moment they land on your website right through to achieving your website mission.
+This is the journey you take your visitors through from the moment they land on your website, right through to achieving your website’s mission.

-So this is the order you would lay out your pages, anticipating what they would want to know or do next before they feel ready to achieve your website mission.
+So this is the order you would lay out your pages, anticipating what they would want to know or do next before they feel ready to achieve your website’s mission.

 Step 4: Research, research, research

-As well as reasearching all the above to create your website planning template you will also need to research other websites and layouts.
+As well as researching all the above to create your website planning template, you will also need to research other websites and layouts.

-So put your website critic hat on and start looking at other websites and making notes.
-Whether that’s website in a similar industry to you or totally different.
+So, put your website critic hat on and start looking at other websites and making notes.
+Whether that’s a website in a similar industry to you or totally different.

 • What pages do they have?